RoTo, Spring Studio 2009

 We no longer had to take sides, or dis integrate something to know it, when we accepted the meaning of both – and.

-“what part of the horse is the horse’ the shaman asked me when I looked puzzled at his naming of the constellation, the star, the place, the ritual, the dancer, and the experience, with just one word.
+“'What part of the horse is the horse?' the shaman asked me, when I looked puzzled at his naming of the constellation, the star, the place, the ritual, the dancer, and the experience with just one word.
 This was unusual for me to hear."

 The philosopher Alfred N. Whitehead described a symbiotic binary relationship of conservation and change.
-These two principals are inherent in the very nature of things.
+These two principles are inherent in the very nature of things.
 There can be nothing real without both, he stated.

-In the human body this is known as Homeostasis, a regulating system and a fundamental expression of the Conservation of energy
+In the human body this is known as Homeostasis, a regulating system and a fundamental expression of the conservation of energy.

 The conservation of energy is fundamentally a symmetry operation at all scales, in all dimensions simultaneously.

-the world as it is now is alarming and destructive but it should not blind us to the fact that at this very time it is also one of its most creative periods.
-The forces in play have brought us back down to earth making us aware once again of two profound existential realities, the interdependence and impermanence of everything.
+The world as it is now is alarming and destructive, but it should not blind us to the fact that at this very time it is also one of its most creative periods.
+The forces in play have brought us back down to Earth, making us aware once again of two profound existential realities: the interdependence and impermanence of everything.
 Ashes to ashes.
 And back again like the phoenix.

-Considering this, I am proposing we explore the possibility of a Societal Homeostasis, One that acknowledges striking a balance between human and natural systems, and their time structures, slow and fast.
+Considering this, I am proposing we explore the possibility of a Societal Homeostasis, one that acknowledges striking a balance between human and natural systems, and their time structures, slow and fast.

 Is it possible to strike a balance between these two speeds?